Comparing the Medical and Natural Therapy Systems?

 Lets use pain as an example, or more specifically, a frequent headache pain.

-If a GP has ruled out any serious cause of the frequent headache, a painkiller may be suggested, which will help to stop the pain, but will do nothing or little about what the pain is caused by.
+If a GP has ruled out any serious cause of the frequent headache, a painkiller may be suggested, which will help to stop the pain, but not what the pain is caused by.